Lovettsville Volunteer Fire and Rescue, Station 12, is located just south of the Lovettsville town limits.

 1965-1968: The Lovettsville 12 Decide to "go it alone"

 In 1965 a group of interested men discussed the possibility of forming a fire and rescue company.
 Prior to that year, Lovettsville had to rely on Brunswick MD, Purcellville, VA and other surrounding towns to provide fire services and on Loudoun Rescue Squad for rescue services.
 The group determined that there was a real need for such vital services to be nearby, and in February 1966 first aid courses were initiated.

 "During the1960’s the Loudoun County Rescue Squad, which was based at Hamilton, established outposts at Leesburg and Purcellville.
 When their idea of branching out into the eastern portion of the county failed, they decided to explore the requests of several Lovettsville citizens to locate a unit there.
-Dewey HIll and I were assigned the task of conducting the Red Cross Standard and Advanced First Aid Courses which ran from February through May of 1966.
-When the County Squad was informed that 12 men had qualified to become Rescue Squadmen, the whole arrangement fell apart as the Lovettsville 12 would have too much voting power in the parent organizaiton.
+Dewey Hill and I were assigned the task of conducting the Red Cross Standard and Advanced First Aid Courses which ran from February through May of 1966.
+When the County Squad was informed that 12 men had qualified to become Rescue Squad men, the whole arrangement fell apart as the Lovettsville 12 would have too much voting power in the parent organization.
 They calculated on only about 5 new members.
 That's when the Lovettsville Rescue Squad was started". - Bob Grubb

 The Lovettsville Rescue Squad became a reality in August 1966.
 The original rescue vehicle was a 1955 Ford Van, loaned by Dr. George Hocker.